jsmdev/thenaturalway-backend/.ai/QUALITY_GATES.md

 - ✅ Risks and mitigations are documented
 - ✅ Required architectural patterns are identified
 - ✅ Plan follows project conventions and patterns
+- ✅ If feature has user interface, plan includes Presentation layer tasks (templates, views, UI components, forms, etc.)
+- ✅ If feature is API/backend only, Presentation layer may be omitted

 **Validation Method**:
 - Review plan structure against template